How are Kumquats used?

 Kumquat chutney is especially delicious served over cooked ham.
 Whole, preserved kumquats are served as a dessert in many restaurants as a specialty item.
 Many exciting kumquat recipes are included on this site.

 The kumquat fruit can be stored in the refrigerator for up to three weeks.
 Frozen kumquat puree can be stored for six months or more.
-Kumquat puree is used in the making of jams and jellies and as a flavoring for ice cream, beer and other items.
+Kumquat puree is used in the making of jams and jellies and as a flavoring for ice cream, beer, wine and other items.

 Decorating with Kumquats